 You’ve seen us rave about Dutch innovation before, and now we’re bringing it even closer to home.
-Our DutchReview office is in the beautiful PLNT building in central Leiden, and is home to some very cool startups.
+Our DutchReview office is in the beautiful PLNT building in central Leiden and is home to some very cool startups.

 In this article, we’re going to introduce you to our five favourites that are about to change the game in the Netherlands and beyond.

-The production and consumption of meat is recognized as one of the biggest contributors to carbon emissions and global warming on the planet today.
+The production and consumption of meat are recognized as one of the biggest contributors to carbon emissions and global warming on the planet today.
 Meanwhile, the human population is rapidly increasing, and producing enough food for the 10 billion people expected to populate the earth by 2050 will be a significant challenge.

 These problems may seem at odds with one another, but at Deep Branch they are working on a project that will solve both.
 How?
 By turning CO2 into protein.